 Gods, I feel sick.
 I’m still trembling.
 I managed to keep myself together until I got back here but then I started shaking and I couldn’t stop.
 Even Nihali couldn’t help me.
 I’ve calmed down since then but I can still see the tremors in my hands and my stomach won’t stop aching.

 On the way out, as I was about to walk through that door, I felt him run his hands through my hair.
 I was not OK with that.
 Not in the least.
 I didn’t ask for it, and I didn’t want it, but I could at least ignore it.

-And then his hand continued down to my back, to my skin, and I was back on that beach, with Jeffy Theern standing over me.
-A memory nearly eight years old, and I could feel the wind, smell the ocean air, hear the surf, and count the grains of sand against my palms.
+And then his hand continued down to my back, to my skin, and I was back on that beach with Jeffy Theern looming over me.
+I could feel the wind against my face, smell the ocean air, and count the grains of sand against my palms.